-Just like any other mobile phone or tablet from Samsung, the Samsung Tab A 8.4 is of no exception to Samsung’s impeccable electronic gadgets.
-The Samsung Tab A 8.4 is in high demand since its launch.
+Just like any other mobile phone or tablet from Samsung, the Samsung Tab A 8.4 is no exception to Samsung’s impeccable electronic gadgets.
+The Samsung Tab A 8.4 is in high demand since its launch in 2020, March.
 If you’re thinking about getting one, or just curious about this device and its features, then you should definitely read this review.
 In this review we will take a look at the following:

 - What’s In The Box